Competing for Pilots | An Airline crisis

 Sun Country Airlines wanted to establish themselves as an ideal destination for pilots who are looking for something different.
 Competing against larger airlines with deeper pockets, proven stability, and benefits Sun Country had to focus their efforts on other proof points.
 It was this point where Agency Squid was asked to identify and elevate the proof points, then help Sun Country reach a new pilot audience.

-“Fly at the speed of life™” was then paired with visuals of the Boeing 737-800 pilots are excited to fly.
-We merged lifestyle imagery with portions of the plane pilots can easily identity (ex. the wing, the tail, the engines).
-Merging lifestyle with the plane itself created a way for Sun Country to align their biggest assets, the plane itself and the work/life balance culture they support, together in one cohesive visual.
+“Fly at the speed of life” was then paired with visuals of the Boeing 737-800 pilots are excited to fly.
+We merged lifestyle imagery with portions of the plane pilots can easily identity (ex.
+The wing, the tail, the engines).
+Merging lifestyle with the plane itself created a way for Sun Country align their biggest assets, the plane itself and the work/life balance culture they supported, together in one cohesive visual.
 These visuals were then created to fit different touch points during the recruiting phase, from event support to social media content, and everything in between.

 Sun Country has rolled out the new messaging at the University of North Dakota and Minnesota State Mankato as the initial recruitment touch points.
 Over 200 students and instructors came out to engage with Sun Country resulting in all major publications in the Minneapolis/St. Paul area to pick up the story for earned media placement upwards of 5MM impressions.
 Sun Country continues to use the campaign at recruiting tradeshows and job fairs in the coming year to help support their growth goals.

 Awards and notoriety

 American Advertising Federation

 Silver and Bronze awards for our completed work.

 You can find more of our continued work growing the brand here - https://agencysquid.com/portfolio-item/sun-country-airlines/